sweattep/modern_quotes/README.md

 >The power of mathematical models lies in their capacity to inform, not replace, empirical evidence in science.

->no matter who it is or how high the player is on the pole, he’s going to get on you from start to finish.
+>no matter who it is or how high the player is on the pole, he's going to get on you from start to finish.
 It starts with the head

+>If you can keep your head when all about you are losing theirs

 >Instead of just picking the best option, I try to invent new ones.